trychlos/pwix-ui-layout/README.md

      - a `xs` extra small display, until 384px, which covers about 29%
      - a `sm` small display, until 432px, which covers additional 32%
      - a `md` medium display, until 800px, which covers still 16%
-     - a `st` standard display, until 1024px, which covers (only) 10%
+     - a `lg` large display, until 1024px, which covers (only) 10%
-     - a `lg` large display, until 1920px, which covers remaining 14%
+     - a `xl` extra large display, until 1920px, which covers remaining 14%
      - categorizing larger display as extra large `xl`.

 This eventually leads to following importable constants: